Skip Navigation

 • Wash hands before and after handling raw meat, poultry or eggs.

-• Wash hands after using restroom, sneezing, coughing, changing diapers, etc.
+• Wash hands after using the restroom, sneezing, coughing, changing diapers, etc.

 2. Identify appropriate clothing and hair restraints.